intel/MLSL/README.md

         where <version>.<update>-<package#> is a string, such as: 2017.0-009

-    3. Uninstalling the Intel(R) MLSL using the RPM Package Manager
+    3. Uninstalling Intel(R) MLSL using the RPM Package Manager

         $ rpm -e intel-mlsl-devel-64-<version>.<update>-<package#>.x86_64

-Installing the Intel(R) MLSL using install.sh (user mode):
+Installing Intel(R) MLSL using the tar file (user mode):

-    1. Run install.sh and follow the instructions.
+        $ tar zxf l_mlsl-devel-64-<version>.<update>.<package#>.tgz
+        $ cd l_mlsl_<version>.<update>.<package#>
+        $ ./install.sh

     There is no uninstall script.
-To uninstall the Intel(R) MLSL, delete the full directory you have installed the package into.
+To uninstall Intel(R) MLSL, delete the full directory you have installed the package into.
-Installing the Intel(R) MLSL using Makefile:

-    1. make

-    2. [MLSL_INSTALL_PATH=/path] make install
-    By default MLSL_INSTALL_PATH=$PWD/_install

 ## Launching Sample Application ##

+The sample application needs python with the numpy package installed.
+You can use
+[Intel Distribution for
+Python](https://software.intel.com/en-us/distribution-for-python), [Anaconda](https://conda.io/docs/user-guide/install/download.html), or the python and numpy that comes with your OS.
-Before you start using the Intel(R) MLSL, make sure to set up the library environment.
+Before you start using Intel(R) MLSL, make sure to set up the library environment.

 Use the command:

     $ source <install_dir>/intel64/bin/mlslvars.sh
     $ cd <install_dir>/test
     $ make run

-Log file with output will be in the same directory.
+If the test fails, look in the log files in the same directory.
 Here  <install_dir> is the Intel MLSL installation directory.

 ## License ##